 We believe in the power of playing and laughing together and we seek to balance out the hard work and intensity of each Gen7 gathering with plenty of time to have fun and take on new adventures.
 Be it hikes, horse-riding, ropes courses or ghost stories; Gen7 youth solidify their friendships through these more playful times together.

 Gen7 engages youth from middle school to young adults.
-All Gen7 events are free of charge and are funded through the generosity of our generous donors!
+All Gen7 events are free of charge and are funded through the generosity of our supporters!

 WHY GEN7 YOUTH?